PhD, Charles Darwin University, 2013

 MBBS, Monash University, 1999

 Dr Naor Bar-Zeev is a pediatric infectious diseases physician and statistical epidemiologist.
-His research interest is in understanding how to maximise the benefit of existing and future vaccines in low-resourced high mortality settings, how best to protect vulnerable groups like newborns and pregnant women and how to optimise methods to evaluate vaccine impact and effectiveness.
+His research interest is in understanding how to maximize the benefit of existing and future vaccines in low-resourced high mortality settings, how best to protect vulnerable groups like newborns and pregnant women and how to optimize methods to evaluate vaccine impact and effectiveness.
 He is deputy director of the International Vaccine Access Center at Johns Hopkins, which aims to accelerate equitable and sustainable access to vaccines in low- and middle-income countries by generating, synthesizing, and using evidence to inform decision making and action.

 Conflict of interest declaration: Dr Bar-Zeev has initiated and obtained research support from Glaxo-Smith-Kline Biologicals, Takeda Pharmaceuticals, Merck and the Serum Institute of India.
 He has not received personal payment or any other benefit from any pharmaceutical company, and has no financial interests in the vaccine industry.